If you’ve ever been in a job interview, you’ve probably heard one of the following questions:

 Since the primary goal of identifying candidates who are a great fit is to boost employee engagement and retention, those are the best areas to measure.
 Helping recruiters hone their techniques for hard and soft skills assessment, either with additional training or mentoring, can improve these areas over time, both for the individual recruiter as well as the organization.

-CTA: For more actionable advice to implement in your recruiting process, check out the sourcing techniques shared by experts at our recent #SourceConDC event.
+For more actionable advice to implement in your recruiting process, check out our Recruiting Chatbot Revolution eBook below:

 P.S.
 Can we send you an email with our awesome talent acquisition content every week or so?